Accepted Post-Bac Physical Therapy Students

 - Send final transcripts.
 All final transcripts should be received by the first day of class in May.
 Students taking coursework that will be completed after the first day of class are required to submit evidence of academic good standing in that course(s).

 - Submit proof of completion of a medical terminology course to Aimee Viggiani or complete the on-line proficiency for medical terminology.
 Details for the online proficiency will be sent at a later date.

 - Read the Essential Functions prior to Anatomy Orientation.
 If you cannot attend orientation, please contact Frank Washington at 215.596.8677.
 You must also sign and mail in the essential functions document.

 - Complete and submit your student health information.
-Upon acceptance to the University, you will receive a Student Health Packet from USciences’ Student Health and Counseling (SHAC).
-The Student Health Packet contains an introductory letter to all new students and instructions for completing the Student Health Record.
-The Student Health Record is to be downloaded from the SHAC webpage, completed, and uploaded to the Student Health Portal by August for a fall start.
-Because you will be arriving on campus in May, your completed Health Record should be uploaded to the Student Health Portal to no later than the first day of class.
+The Student Health Record is to be downloaded from the SHAC webpage, completed, and uploaded to the Student Health Portal.
+For students starting in Summer/Fall 2017, the deadline for uploading your Health Record is the first week in August; however, because you will be arriving on campus in May, your completed Health Record should be uploaded to the Student Health Portal to no later than the first day of class.
+If you will be residing in University Housing during the summer session, you must submit proof of Meningococcal vaccination (after the age of 16) no later than May 15, 2017.
 Please make a copy of your completed Health Record to turn in to Frank Washington to be kept on file in the PT department.
-For questions or concerns, please visit the SHAC webpage or call 215-596-8980.
+For questions or concerns, please visit the SHAC webpage or call 215.596.8980.

-- Attend orientation on Friday, May 20th.
+- Attend orientation.
 Check your email in the spring for more information.